akash418/KB_Eval_Enhanced/README.md

 ```

 This command will submit batch jobs.
-It will create all the necessary directories, along with a file named ```jinja_index_mapping.txt```that records mappings from jinja used as prompts to indexes for producing csv during elicitation.
+It will create all the necessary directories, along with necessary files.

-For eg if directory ```templates/prompts```contains two prompt files, ```prompt_a.json.jinja``` and ```prompt_b.json_jinja```, then appropriating index will be assigned where first file will be index 1 and second one will be index 2.

 Note: Please wait for time of approx 2 hrs (standard waiting time for completing the batch jobs)

-Run this command to produce the elicited triples for all the prompts
+Run this command to produce the elicited triples in the csv format for all the prompts
 ````
 python main.py \
 --template_path_dir templates/prompts/ \